Licensure, Registration, and/or Certification Required:

 - Registered Nurse license issued by the state in which the team member practices, and

-- Basic Life Support (BLS) for Healthcare Providers certification issued by the American Heart Association (AHA) needs to be obtained within 6 months unless department leader has determined it is not required.
+- Basic Life Support (BLS) for Healthcare Providers certification issued by the American Heart Association (AHA).

 Physical Requirements and Working Conditions: